There is a reason why today’s cruise ships are called floating cities. They are massive!

 How Big is a Cruise Ship Compared to an Aircraft Carrier?

 Like cruise ships, aircraft carriers have a reputation for their massive size.
-An aircraft carrier functions as an at-sea airbase with a flight deck from which planes can take off and land.
+An aircraft carrier is an at-sea airbase with a flight deck from which planes can take off and land.
+The largest cruise ships and the biggest aircraft carriers are somewhat comparable in size, but there are notable differences.

 The world’s largest aircraft carrier is the USS Gerald R. Ford, with a length of 1,092 feet.
 While slightly longer than the average cruise ship, it’s still behind the biggest cruise ship.

-The world’s largest cruise ship, Wonder of the Seas, has a length of 1,188 feet (362 meters) which is 96 feet longer than the USS Gerald R. Ford.
+The world’s largest cruise ship, Icon of the Seas, has a length of 1,198 feet (365 meters), which is 106 feet longer than the USS Gerald R. Ford.

 How Big Was the Titanic Compared to a Cruise Ship?